Chennai: History

-In 1746, Fort St. George and the town were captured by the French under General La Bourdonnais, the Governor of Mauritius, who plundered the town and its outlying villages.
-The British regained control in 1749 through the Treaty of Aix-la-Chapelle and strengthened the town's fortress wall to withstand further attacks from the French and Hyder Ali, the king of Mysore.
-They resisted a French siege attempt in 1759.
-In 1769, the city was threatened by Hyder Ali during the First Anglo-Mysore War with the Treaty of Madras ending the conflict.
-By the 18th century, the British had conquered most of the region and established the Madras Presidency with Madras as the capital.
+In 1746, during the Battle of Madras, the city along with the Fort St. George, was captured and plundered by the French under the command of General La Bourdonnais, then Governor of Mauritius.
+The British regained control in 1749 CE through the Treaty of Aix-la-Chapelle.
+The town's fortress wall was strengthened to withstand further attacks from the French and Hyder Ali of the Kingdom of Mysore.
+The British resisted a French siege attempt in 1759.
+In 1769, the city was threatened by Hyder Ali during the First Anglo-Mysore War and the Treaty of Madras later ended the conflict.
+By the 18th century CE, the British had conquered most of the region and established the Madras Presidency with Madras as the capital.

-The city became a major naval base and became the central administrative centre for the British in South India.
+Madras became a major naval base and the central administrative centre for the British in South India.
 The city was the baseline for the Great Trigonometrical Survey of India, which was started on 10 April 1802.
 With the advent of railways in India in the 19th century, the city was connected to other major cities such as Bombay and Calcutta, promoting increased communication and trade with the hinterland.

-After India gained its independence in 1947, the city became the capital of Madras State, the predecessor of the current state of Tamil Nadu.
+After India gained its independence in 1947, the city of Madras became the capital of Madras State, the predecessor of the current state of Tamil Nadu.
 The city was the location of the hunger strike and death of Potti Sreeramulu, which resulted in the formation of Andhra State in 1953 and eventually the re-organization of Indian states based on linguistic boundaries in 1956.

 In 1965, agitations against the imposition of Hindi and in support of continuing English as a medium of communication arose which marked a major shift in the political dynamics of the city and eventually led to English being retained as an official language of India alongside Hindi.
-On 17 July 1996, the city was officially renamed from Madras to Chennai, in line with then a nationwide trend to using less Anglicised names.
-On 26 December 2004, a tsunami lashed the shores of Chennai, killing 206 people in Chennai and permanently altering the coastline.
-The 2015 Chennai Floods submerged major portions of the city, killing 269 people and resulting in damages of ₹86.4 billion.
+On 17 July 1996, the city was officially renamed from Madras to Chennai, in line with then a nationwide trend for replacing anglicised names.
+On 26 December 2004, a tsunami lashed the shores of Chennai, killing 206 people and permanently altering the city's coastline.
+The 2015 Chennai Floods submerged major portions of the city, resulting in the deaths of 269 people and damages of ₹86.4 billion.